Two-sided Reversible Intarsia

 Debbie Bliss Baby Cashmerino, it is super soft.
 Lots of great colors for other spotted scarf combinations or baby blankets.
 It PILLS though.
 The beginning of the scarf was pilling by the time I finished it.
 DD is very happy with the scarf, we’ll see how it wears.

-Entry Filed under: Finished!, Yarn, learning.
-Tags: Baby Cashmerino, Debbie Bliss, float management, ladybug, reversible intarsia, scarf, two-sided intarsia.
+Entry filed under: Finished!, learning, Yarn.
+Tags: Baby Cashmerino, Debbie Bliss, float management, ladybug, polka-dots, reversible intarsia, scarf, two-sided intarsia.

 1.